What We Do

 – “The Bay Area’s premier new music ensemble” – Joshua Kosman, San Francisco Chronicle

-We believe contemporary music has the potential to engage many members of our community, even if they don’t have a particular closeness to classical music.
-It’s our aim to forge a place at the community table for new music – fostering its relevance, even for the non-traditional concert-goer.
+Contemporary music has the potential to engage many people, even those who don’t have a particular closeness to classical music.
+We’re working to make a place at the community table for new music all around the Bay Area, even for the non-traditional concertgoer.

-Casual and even non-musicians can be brought into the arc of music creation and appreciation.
+Casual and even non-musicians are welcomed into the arc of music creation and appreciation.

-Educational and artistic programs can take place in a variety of venues and settings, creating broader opportunities for people to be touched and influenced by the music in ways that are unique for each of them.
+Events and programs take place in a variety of settings, letting music touch and influence people in ways that are unique for each of them.

-If all of this interests you, there are several ways you can get involved:
+If our goals and plans interest you, there are several ways you can get involved:

-4) Tell your friends about what we do and why we are doing it.
+4) Tell your friends about what we do!

-Thanks!
-We look forward to sharing great musical moments with you!
+Thank you!
+We look forward to sharing a great musical adventure with you!